 Private or alternative student loans are also available to students.
-More for information regarding loans can be found at https://www.mcad.edu/admissions-aid/financial-aid/loans-and-financing
+For more information regarding loans can be found at mcad.edu/admissions-aid/financial-aid/loans-and-financing.

 A loan must be approved by the lender by the tuition deadline in order to be considered in the calculation of the amount due for the tuition due date.